unbxd/search-JS-library/docs/configurations/BannerConfig.md

 Object
 {: .label }

-"htmlAttributes" refers to a set of key-value pairs that provide additional information or properties for an HTML element..
+"htmlAttributes" refers to a set of key-value pairs that provide additional information or properties for an HTML element.
 By default it contains classes for the wrapper.
 You can add more classes or any valid attributes.

 ### Default Value
 {: .no_toc }